What to Consider When Starting a Prenda Microschool

 Thinking about starting a microschool in your community?

-Prenda specializes in publicly-funded microschools, largely made possible through universal ESA funding in certain states.
+Prenda specializes in helping caring, inspriing adults start microschools, largely made possible through universal ESA funding in certain states.
 We also help individuals start direct-pay microschools in states without public funding availability.

 Microschools are small learning environments led by caring adults we call guides.
-And while not all microschools are Prenda-powered and led by a Prenda guide, Prenda is the leader in the microschool segment, having launched over 1,000 microschools nationwide.
+While not all microschools are Prenda-powered and led by a Prenda guide, Prenda is the leader in the microschool in the microchool movement, having launched over 1,000 microschools nationwide.

-Whether you’re thinking about starting a microschool in the Prenda network or independently, read on for 6 important considerations and processes as you begin your microschooling journey.
+Whether you’re thinking about starting a microschool in the Prenda network or independently, read on for 7 important considerations and processes as you begin your microschooling journey

-At Prenda, we prioritize safety by requiring all microschool guides to pass a federal background check annually.
+At Prenda, we prioritize safety by requiring all microschool guides to pass a federal background check.
 Additionally, adults residing in the microschool location, such as spouses and adult children, must complete a background check.

 And although not mandatory, many of our guides have CPR and first aid training and other safety certifications that address parent concerns.